omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- ?create warning on user_created workouts list that these workouts have not been vetted for their programming?
+- create dropdown filter for where workouts came from (users, mainsite, comptrain etc.)
 - add ability to edit resultfiles on edit result page
 - add filter for workout id on workout list page
 - add ability to repeat schedule weekly, monthly etc on schedule form